How to Purl Stitch a Beginner Knitting Tutorial

 Then turn your work and on the next row you purl.
 This is the wrong side in stockinette.
 When you turn it, you will see the back of the stitch looks like a purl bump.

 When you knit stockinette stitch in the round, you only knit around and around.
 Since you’re not turning your work you are always looking at the right side.
-This means you can just make knits to get a stockinette fabric.
+This means you can just make knit stitches to get a stockinette fabric.

 Types of Knitting